aflevaris/flevaris-portfolio/finalproject-part2.md

 * YZ - "This project is very helpful for me to see!
 I really want to see the final product and look more into the data you pulled.
 You said you put the source, but I would also want to look at the articles themselves that you pulled some of this from.
 Will there be text to accompany these more?
 Your titles and desciptions all look great.
 I'm just wondering if people need more context to these then just you verbally telling them.
 Does that make sense?
 I like the colors so far, and how these graphs represent the data otherwise."

 ### Changes to Implement Before Final Project
+When I put the final product together, I want to make sure I do more to be explantory.
+The main issue across the board with the storyboard seemed to be not enough text.
+As I use Shorthand, I will make sure to add at least one additional sentence of background so that people can get all the information that they need.
+I liked YZ's note about sources.
+It didn't occur to me how important it would be for any university leaders to take the supplementary information to help in decision-making for the university.
+I am also considering adding in additional intoductory info to help set the stage better.
+Two people question the "why" of two of my graphs, which I found interesting.
+It's important for me to explain succinctly about why fundraising happened in the beginning.
+I don't view the rehiring staff as part of the narrative, so I won't be incorporating that in the final product.

 ## References